A HEART SHAPED BY WISDOM

 Not always out of malice.

-Sometimes simply because something in them has never learned to stand.
+Sometimes because something in them has never learned to stand.

 And something in us — generous and wounded at the same time — keeps meeting them there.